Intuitive ADHD-style cooking

 Hidden rules = intuition

-I do have rules when I cook, but they are intuitive, non-formal, unwritten rules.
+I do have rules when I cook, but they are intuitive, informal and unwritten rules.
 I don’t know what they are until I consider a particular dish.
 Then I can see what ingredients will combine and what won’t.
 I can tell how long it will take to prepare and cook.
 I can taste the dish and know what’s missing.

 If you asked me to write the recipe down, I might with some difficulty but I wouldn’t want to.
 Once a recipe is written down the dish will be fixed, unchanging and so eventually dull.